Getting Started

 prompt: >

-Use the HackerNews API skill to fetch real data via curl and jq.
+Use the HackerNews API skill to fetch top stories, group them by theme,

 skills:

-- "file:examples/hackernews/skills/hackernews-api.md"
+- 'file:examples/hackernews/skills/hackernews-api.md'

 timeout_secs: 600